10 Common Foods That Are Completely Messing with Your Metabolism

 The news is grim: With each passing year, your natural calorie burn slows further.
 It’s a big reason many people find that as they age, they gain weight even though they’re eating the same.
-(Just make sure you don't have one of the nine medical causes of slow metabolism).
 Artificial sweeteners are a problem because they can change gut bacteria, causing blood sugar to spike and thereby raise your risk for type 2 diabetes and obesity, according to research published in the respected journal, Nature.
 Instead, opt for water.
 Not drinking enough water is a major metabolism mistake.
 “When you feel thirsty, you’re likely already one to two percent dehydrated,” says Amy Gorin, MS, RDN.
 “Water may help you feel fuller and help you eat less at meals.
 It might even help temporarily boost pre-meal metabolism.”
-Gorin goes on to site one study in which obese British adults were asked to drink about two cups of water before eating each of their daily meals.
+Gorin goes on to cite one study in which obese British adults were asked to drink about two cups of water before eating each of their daily meals.
 They lost more than nine pounds in about three months, which is a lot more than the people who didn’t drink water before meals.
+Make sure you don’t have one of the 9 medical causes of slow metabolism.

 Some people are sensitive to wheat—and it’s in a surprising number of foods.
 “If the body is sensitive to a food that is being consumed on a regular basis, it will build up antibodies to those foods, fighting them as if they are a foreign invader in the body,” explains Christa Orecchio, Integrative Nutrition Health Coach and founder of The Whole Journey.
 “This puts an extreme inflammatory burden on the gut, liver, and immune system and subsequently, the thyroid, which is the metabolic regulator of the body.”
 Don’t miss these things you do that secretly slow your metabolism.